TheFormulaCruisers/libcan/README.md

 The _tools_ folder contains an ATMEL Studio project that may be used to build the test program located in _tests_.
 The project is setup to refer to the original files in _inc_ and _src_, thus avoiding unnecessary copies.
 Its build-in compiler includes _inc_ as well (_Properties > Toolchain > Directories_).
 Macros are defined at _Properties > Toolchain > Symbols_.

 A makefile is provided, but is not setup to generate a programmable image.
-By using _make_, one may easily check whether the program compiles correctly and without warnings.
+By using _make_, one may easily check whether the program compiles correctly and without warnings using a terminal or command-prompt.

 ## Devices